yanghuabei/generator-es2017-npm-module/README.md

 If you do not want to use coveralls service, just delete coveralls relevant script and devDependencies in `package.json`.

+If you use yarn as package took, replace npm in the script with yarn.

 ## License

 The MIT License (MIT)